On Monday, July 24, the Ministry of Law released details of 50 proposed changes to the Criminal Procedure Code (CPC) and Evidence Act.

 How is This Relevant to Me?

-The CPC and Evidence Act significantly affect the way crimes are tried and punished in Singapore.
+The CPC and Evidence Act significantly affects the way crimes are tried and punished in Singapore.
 They regulate the way justice is meted out to keep the process fair and efficient.
 As such, they play a significant role in preserving the order and security that we enjoy in Singapore today.

 Why Must the Law in Singapore be Amended?